thycotic/ss-docs/networking/secret-server-clustering/index.md

 **Figure:** Secret Server Distributed Engine Communication

 ![1565984037119](images/1565984037119.png)

-1. Manual or scheduled operation.
+$1
-2. Background worker processes a message.
+$22.
+Background worker processes a message.
-3. Outbound messages (password changes, heartbeats, and others) are placed on the site connector.
+$1
-4. Distributed engine performs the operation.
+$24.
+Distributed engine performs the operation.
-5. Engine worker processes the response.
+$1
+$2
 #### Server Node Configurations

 The work an individual node handles depends entirely on which boxes are checked on the Server Nodes page (in edit mode):